Frequently Asked Questions:

 Sphynx are not totally hairless, and usually have a peach fuzz all over with with hair on their ears and nose.
 Some have hair on the end of their tails as well.
 If you would like a copy of the breed standard, please contact us.

 You will be provided with a Sphynx passport when you purchase a kitten, which includes kitten information, pedigree, photo's, vet documents, details on feeding, handy hints and a small shopping list.
 You can contact us at any time if you have any other questions.

 How much do they cost?

-Price varies, but $2000-$2500 for a kitten.
+Price varies, but up to $3500 for a kitten, including transport, desexing, microchipping, health testing, health certificates, and minimum 2 F3 inactive vaccinations.
 Price is based on whether the kitten is show quality or not and does not include freight or cage (not being show quality may include having a kink in the tail, ears at a different set, a weak chin, etc according to ACF sphynx standards).
-Kittens come with a kitten pack including a bed, Royal Canin kitten pack, 2kg dry food, wet food samples, 6 weeks free insurance with Petplan.
+Kittens come with a kitten pack including toys, litter and tray, Royal Canin kitten pack, 2kg dry food, wet food samples, 6 weeks free insurance with Petcover (subject to availability).
 At times I have retirees available, such as a breeding queen that needs a good home and these cats are the costs of their desexing vet costs etc. I retire my breeding cats at around at a reasonably young age, and select suitable homes based on their requirements and the new owners home environment.

 Sphynxstar does not have a waiting list, but does have commitments to other breeders and also previous kitten buyers.
 Please read the availability page confirm availability.
 Please note that buyers should expect to wait, as breeding to sell is not a priority.
 All sphynxstar cats do have a breeding break each year also.